-Our Sociology degrees combine a friendly, supportive atmosphere with challenging and stimulating programmes of study which build on our expertise, research strengths and areas of specialism.
+Our courses combine a friendly, supportive atmosphere with challenging and stimulating programmes of study which build on our expertise, research strengths and areas of specialism.

 We also have an outstanding, internationally recognised research reputation and we integrate this vibrant research activity into our teaching, ensuring you will leave your degree with the most up to date knowledge in the field.

-As staff in the Sociology Department at Surrey, we pride ourselves on a committed and supportive approach to learning and teaching.
+As staff in the Department of Sociology, we pride ourselves on a committed and supportive approach to learning and teaching.

 We combine a range of established and innovative approaches to teaching - from lectures, seminars and workshops, to research projects, online discussions, presentations and written work - to equip students with the tools they need to become confident, critical thinkers and problem solvers.